Get organized with Evernote using these three tips for household tasks. Let me show you how to get started.

 Unless I know what my day reserves for me, I will not able to get anything done.

 I’m not going to go too deep into planning here because I have enough posts about it.

 But what you can do is adding not only your appointments to your Evernote and calendar but also your home organization tasks.

 Remember that I declutter for 15 minutes a day.
 Because it’s something that is really that important to me, I have one hour blocked for it in my calendar.

 You may be thinking:

 ONE HOUR?!?
 But isn’t it a 15-minute declutter?

 It makes more sense to me to play “housewife” at the same time than doing things here and there.
-It is like writing a blog in one sit.Merge similar #tasks to #optimize your schedule. #coaching Click To Tweet
+It’s like writing a blog in one sit.Merge similar #tasks to #optimize your schedule. #coaching Click To Tweet

 You’ll compare the time you really have in your hands with your wish list.
-You will be able to trim your list down and organize your tasks in an efficient and realistic way.
+Then, you’ll be able to trim your list down and organize your tasks in an efficient and realistic way.